wp-plugins/woocommerce-upload-my-file/readme.txt

 Normally it is in wp-content/plugins/woocommerce-upload-my-file/templates/

-= Where can I find more information about this plugin? = You can find more information on [our website](http://wordpress.geev.nl/product/woocommerce-upload-my-file/).
+= Where can I find more information about this plugin? = You can find more information on [our website](http://wpfortune.com/shop/plugins/woocommerce-uploads/).

 = Is it possible to upload multiple files = WooCommerce Upload My File FREE has only one upload box for one file.
-If you need to upload multiple files check out [our website](http://wordpress.geev.nl/product/woocommerce-upload-my-file/) for Upload My File PRO.
+If you need to upload multiple files check out [our website](http://wpfortune.com/shop/plugins/woocommerce-uploads/) for WooCommerce Uploads.

 = What is the difference between the Free and Pro versions of this plugin? = You may use the free version as it is.
-When you buy WooCommerce Upload My File PRO you get a lot more options: allow more than one upload per product, white or blacklist file-types, let users delete files, default enable file upload for products and more.
+When you buy WooCommerce Uploads you get a lot more options: allow more than one upload per product, white or blacklist file-types, let users delete files, default enable file upload for products and more.
-For a full list of features, please check out [our website](http://wordpress.geev.nl/product/woocommerce-upload-my-file/).
+For a full list of features, please check out [our website](http://wpfortune.com/shop/plugins/woocommerce-uploads/).

 = Why is there a PRO version? =
 We want to give everyone the opportunity to use and try our plugins, but if you want to get more options and access to our support section you can buy our PRO version.
-WooCommerce Upload My File Pro costs only **EUR 29,00**.
+WooCommerce Uploads costs only **EUR 35,00**.